Packing for your stay in a Backcountry Cabin

 - Warm clothes; come prepared to dress in layers.
 Nights and mornings can be cold.
 Bring along your long underwear, wool/synthetic sweaters, hat, gloves, etc.

-- Camp shoes/sandals (leave handy for the hike in for stream crossings!)
+- Camp shoes/sandals (suggestion: have handy in your day pack for the hike in: there might be stream crossings!)

 - Water bottles/Camelback—at least 2 liters (3 liters recommended).
 Please do not overlook this suggestion!